Meghan McCain Responds To Trump’s Attack On Her Dad: ‘No One Will Ever Love You The Way They Loved My Father’

 — The Hill (@thehill) March 17, 2019

 Meghan McCain has been a frequent critic of Donald Trump, especially when her father’s legacy comes under attack.
-After Trump traveled to Vietnam for a summit with North Korean leader Kim Jong-un and made a crack at Democrat Sen. Richard Blumenthal (who previously made a false claim that he served in Vietnam), McCain responded.
+After Trump traveled to Vietnam for a summit with North Korean leader Kim Jong Un and made a crack at Democrat Sen. Richard Blumenthal, who previously made a false claim that he served in Vietnam, McCain responded.

 “Have you taken a trip to the Hanoi Hilton,” McCain asked mockingly, referring to the prisoner of war camp where her father was held and tortured for years after his capture.